AlisonLSL-97/tutorial-tech-doc/README.md

 # tutorial-tech-doc
-Tutorial of a JS technical documentation from freeCodeCamp in Responsive Web Design
+Tutorial of a JS technical documentation from freeCodeCamp in Responsive Web Design.

+Elements that were practised:
+- Navigation bar
+- `code` elements
+- `@media` queries for screen size and preference